 How Much Does Youth Hockey Cost in Kansas?

-Kansas hockey is centered in the Kansas City metro (shared with Missouri) and Wichita, where dedicated associations keep youth programs running.
-The state benefits from some of the lowest gas prices in the country, which helps offset the travel costs that come with being outside a traditional hockey market.
+Kansas hockey is centered in the Kansas City metro (shared with Missouri) and Wichita, where dedicated associations support youth programs.
+The state has some of the lowest gas prices in the country, which helps offset the travel costs that come with being outside a traditional hockey market.

 Season Cost by Level